zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 There’s nothing dangerous about our dialogues, I ho pe.
 Thanks to the wonderful work by our wonderful scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again, why don’t you, right h ere on ESL Podcast.

 # Using Profanity